 I am a strong believers in a positive, solution-focused approach to psychotherapy.

-We endeavor to help our clients rediscover their personal resources and their strengths so that they are able to make the changes they identify as necessary to the achievement of the goals that they are striving for.
-Within this general approach we utilize a number of ideas and techniques from various schools of thought, such as rational-emotive and cognitive-behaviour therapy.
-Our aim is always the empowerment of the client by enabling each individual to achieve personal insight into the nature of their problems and also equipping each of them with useful skills that they can incorporate into their lives to improve their ability to weather the vicissitudes of Life.
+I endeavor to help our clients rediscover their personal resources and their strengths so that they are able to make the changes they identify as necessary to the achievement of the goals that they are striving for.
+Within this general approach I utilize a number of ideas and techniques from various schools of thought, such as rational-emotive and cognitive-behaviour therapy.
+My aim is always the empowerment of the client by enabling each individual to achieve personal insight into the nature of their problems and also equipping each of them with useful skills that they can incorporate into their lives to improve their ability to weather the vicissitudes of Life.

 What do we as psychologists actually do during the psychotherapy process?
 Do I have to delve into my past?

-In the first session we do a detailed assessment of the client in their life context and the client gets a unique intervention based on their own requirements and goals.
+In the first session I do a detailed assessment of the client in their life context and the client gets a unique intervention based on their own requirements and goals.

 I listen very carefully to the way in which each client describes their current life situation and their particular reason for coming to see us.
 In order to fully understand the nature of their concern or problem it important to get a full picture of the client’s life, including their general health, lifestyle, likes and dislikes, relationships, world view, goals and aspirations.
 Aspects of the individual’s past are also discussed if deemed relevant to the successful resolution of the presenting concern.